 During a security group configuration review it is common to find broad IP and port ranges allowed, as well as exposed extraneous services to the public Internet.
 This unnecessarily expands the attack surface and does not align with the best practices: in addition to any inbound traffic to public services, only specific traffic to/from known destinations/sources should be allowed for the Security Groups.
 Failing to do so can result in attackers easily fingerprinting the exposed services at best, and having their vulnerabilities exposed at worst.

 Additionally, it is a good idea to perform regular clean-ups and audits to ensure there are no unused security groups and users can only change a particular security group in a given region.
+AWS Firewall manager can help in automating some of these tasks, by auditing security groups rules and usage.

 Public S3 buckets